thatstatsguy/thatstatsguy.github.io/_posts/2023-02-15-CS Concepts Part 1.md

     public bool ContainsNuts;
 }
 ```
 notice the lack of duplication.
-When being used in code, every snack will still have the Name and Calories properties available (assuming they've got the public meethod - more on this in the next point)
+When being used in code, every snack will still have the Name and Calories properties available (assuming they've got the public method - more on this in the next point)

 <hr>